 In 1897, San Antonio had contracted with a private firm to handle the irrigation and land disposal of the sewage.
 When downstream irrigators became irate over the increased sewage load in the river, San Antonio contracted with another private corporation for additional sewage disposal.
 To contain any surplus, a dam was constructed at the south end of Mitchell Lake.

 Flows into Mitchell Lake quickly reached capacity, especially during heavy rainfall.
-Once the lake capacity was met, releases were made into the Medina River above its confluence with the San Antonio River.
-Due to complaints by downstream residents, the City took over operation and maintenance of Mitchell Lake.
+Due to complaints by downstream residents, the city took over operation and maintenance of Mitchell Lake.
 Modifications were made to the Rilling Road Treatment Plant in 1936, 1956, 1958, 1962 and 1966 to raise the facilities capacity to 105 mgd by the end of 1966.

 Growth & Increased Water Demand